 Or a tech-specific example:

-Someone I used to work for talked about making their employees famous, which was good for the employees and good for the company.
+Someone I worked for used to talk about making their employees famous, which was good for the employees and good for the company.

 In a nutshell, to build a brand you need a combination of: